coderboic/University_Database_Management_System/README.md

 - Business rule enforcement
 - Audit trails

-### 6. Advanced Analytics
-The system demonstrates advanced analytical capabilities:
-- Performance trends and metrics
-- Department comparisons
-- Attendance and academic correlation analysis
-- Fee payment patterns

-## Frontend Application

-The frontend application provides a user-friendly interface to interact with the database.
-It includes:

-1. **Dashboard**
-   - Overview of key metrics
-   - Quick insights into student, department, and fee statistics
-   - Visual representations of department performance

-2. **Student Management**
-   - Registration of new students
-   - Student profiles and reports
-   - Performance analysis
-   - Department transfer functionality

-3. **Attendance Management**
-   - Recording of daily attendance
-   - Low attendance monitoring and alerts
-   - Attendance reports and statistics

-4. **Exam Management**
-   - Exam marks entry
-   - Failed students reports
-   - Performance analysis

-5. **Department Management**
-   - Department statistics and metrics
-   - Performance visualization
-   - Staff and student allocation

-6. **Fee Management**
-   - Fee defaulter tracking
-   - Payment status monitoring

 ## Setup and Usage

 ### Database Setup
 1. Use an Oracle LiveSQL environment or Oracle Database installation
 2. Run the scripts in numerical order (01_schema.sql first, then 02_sample_data.sql, etc.)

-### Frontend Setup
-1. Navigate to the `../frontend` directory
-2. Open the `index.html` file in a web browser for the standalone demo
-3. For full functionality with a real backend, see the README in the frontend directory
-- Common Table Expressions (WITH clause)
-- Analytical functions (RANK, DENSE_RANK, LAG, LEAD)
-- Pivoting data using CASE expressions
-- Hierarchical queries (CONNECT BY)

 ### 4. PL/SQL Concepts
 - Stored Procedures